Respiratory Infections Explained

 Symptoms of Respiratory Infection in Residents

-Respiratory infections can interfere with normal breathing as they typically affect the upper respiratory system, which extends from the sinuses to the vocal cords.
+Respiratory infections can interfere with normal breathing.
+The infections attack the upper respiratory tract, which extends from the sinuses to the vocal cords.
 Respiratory infections may also affect the lower respiratory system, from the vocal cords to the lungs.

 Common symptoms of respiratory infection in the elderly include: